n43/react-pannable/packages/pannable/docs/autoresizing.md

 #### `children`: ReactNode | (size: [Size](types.md#size--width-number-height-number-)) => ReactNode

-You can implement the function children prop for the component with current size.
+You can implement render props for the component with current size.

 #### `width`?: number